AmanLovesCats/Amans-Repuls-Client/README.md

 REPULS.IO is a game developed by @developer-docski.
 This is just a native client made by me so that you can use the tiny benefits of a client before its release.
 Currently supports Windows.

+V1.10.0 Changes:
+- Cut background consumption and power-saving mode automated
+- BrowserWindow Configuration optimized
+- Asset caching for Preloading
+- GPU rasterization disabled automatically for weak GPUs
+- Shortcut leak fixed
+- Clean shutdown and restart(when you close the game it clears unnecessary cache on it's own so that the game starts fresh next time, this does not log you out of your account.)
+- Telemetry and update checks permanently removed(we don't really need it for the game lol)
+- Discord RPC launches after game starts(delay) so that discord recognizes it easier

 What this client does:
 - Boosts FPS a bit more than your browser.
 - Uses your CPU and GPU for rendering.